rene-richter/moderncpp/docs/23_bremen_musicians.md

 # Stacking cats and other animals

-inspired by Bjarne Stroustrup's [Sixteen ways to stack a cat](http://www.stroustrup.com/stack_cat.pdf ) (1990), leading to a Brothers Grimm's tale, made in Modern C++.
+This is a transformation from procedural programming style to object-based and generic programming style, inspired by Bjarne Stroustrup's [Sixteen ways to stack a cat](http://www.stroustrup.com/stack_cat.pdf ) (1990), leading to Brothers Grimm's tale characters, coded in Modern C++.

 ## Stack

 A stack is a device to store multiple things on top of each other, like a stack of books, a stack of kitchen plates, a stack of shipping containers, ...
 You can
 * push something on the stack,
 * pop something from it,
 * and have access to the top thing on the stack.